CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 Now create a new file "vault.tf".

 In this new file, add two data sources.
 The first data source reads information about your user accessing the Azure resource manager.
-The second data source reads information from an Active Directory group that your user is a member of.
+The second data source reads information from Active Directory about a group your user is a member of.
 ```
-data "azuread_client_config" "current" {}
+data "azurerm_client_config" "current" {}

 data "azuread_group" "lab" {
   name = "Students"